fahimahammed/learn-postgresql/my-sql-query.md

 FROM instructor
 GROUP BY dept_name;

--- Perform a natural join between the employee and branch tables SELECT branch_name, first_name, last_name
+-- Perform a join between the employee and branch tables -- Replaced [LEFT|RIGHT] with LEFT JOIN
+SELECT branch_name, first_name, last_name
 FROM employee
-[LEFT|RIGHT] JOIN branch
+LEFT JOIN branch
 ON employee.emp_id = branch.mgr_id;

 -- Perform a nested query to retrieve employee names based on their IDs in the works_with table